keikai/doc/doc/component-ref.md

 | `-`                   | Separator                         |

 ## Limitation
-Make sure your Windows uses Segoe UI version 1.32 or above — older versions might not show all emojis properly.
+Make sure your Windows (OS) uses Segoe UI version 1.32 or above — older versions might not show all emojis properly.

 # Supported Events

-Keikai Doc PE emits the following events that you can listen for in your application:

-# Event Handling

-Keikai Doc PE emits several events that allow your application to respond to user interactions.
-You can listen for these events to implement custom behaviors or data synchronization:
+Keikai Doc PE emits the following events that allow your application to respond to user interactions.
+You can listen to these events to implement custom behaviors or application logic.

 | Event Name  | Event Type                                                                                                                                                                                                                                                                                                                                                                              |
 |-------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|